Precipitated Withdrawal: Symptoms, Causes, and Treatment

 More specifically, precipitated withdrawal induced by buprenorphine or another partial opioid agonist occurs because these drugs latch onto the brain’s opioid receptors more strongly than hydrocodone, Percocet, and other full opioid agonists.

-In turn, if you haven’t properly detoxed before taking a partial opioid agonist, it will override any opioid in your system and bind to opioid receptors instead, causing precipitated withdrawal symptoms.
+In turn, if you haven’t properly detoxed before taking a partial opioid agonist, it will override any opioids in your system and bind to opioid receptors instead, causing precipitated withdrawal symptoms.

-Similarly, opioid antagonists, such as naloxone, trigger precipitated withdrawal symptoms by attaching to opioid receptors in the brain and blocking the effects of opioids in the system.
+Similarly, opioid antagonists, such as naloxone, trigger precipitated withdrawal symptoms by attaching to opioid receptors and blocking the effects of opioids in the system.

 What Are The Symptoms of Precipitated Withdrawal?